Guide

 How do you run a daily conflict check?

 A daily conflict check that emails you the results is a straightforward cron pattern.
-The script below combines both detection methods: the AI scanner for severity-classified output and the jq overlap check for raw overlap count.
-It runs at 7 AM every weekday and sends a summary to your inbox using nylas email send.
+The script below runs the jq overlap audit against the next 14 days of existing events, counts overlapping pairs, and lists each one.
+It fires at 7 AM every weekday and sends a summary to your inbox using nylas email send.
 Setting this up takes about 5 minutes and replaces manual morning calendar review.

 Save the script, make it executable, then add a crontab entry.
-The script writes output to a temp file so the email body can capture both the AI report and the overlap count.
+The script writes output to a temp file so the email body can capture both the overlap count and the detail of each conflicting pair.
 Authentication uses environment variables so no interactive prompt appears during the cron run — see the getting started guide for headless auth setup with NYLAS_API_KEY and NYLAS_GRANT_ID.

 #!/usr/bin/env bash